 The Student Services staff provides social and recreational opportunities outside of class times, sets guidelines for acceptable behavior, interprets and enforces NCSSM policies, responds to disputes and administers discipline when necessary.
 The Student Services staff, including a full-time Summer Programs Coordinator and various support staff, along with our Student Life Instructors are in charge of the day-to-day supervision of the residential buildings and help ensure the safety and well-being of students.

-Overnight Accelerator and Early Accelerator participants will be provided breakfast, lunch and dinner while on campus.
+Overnight Accelerator and Early Accelerator participants will be provided breakfast, lunch snacks throughout the day, and dinner while on campus.
 Students selecting the day-only option will be provided with lunch.
-All meals are included in the cost of tuition.
+All meals and snacks are included in the cost of tuition.